 Be warned that pound cakes like this coffee and walnut cake crack.
 If you really hate the cracked top, you can hide it with a coffee buttercream.
 But, honestly, the cake doesn’t need it.

 Let the coffee and walnut cake cool in the loaf pan for 10 minutes and then turn it out to cool completely on a wire rack before cutting.
-The loaf cake can be stored at room temperature, either wrapped in foil or in an airtight container, for up to one week.

 No, you don’t have to do anything.
 But it’s so much easier to make this “half pound” cake recipe when you know you need a half pound of everything!